aptalca/docker-guacamole/README.md

 Author
 ===

-Based on the work of Zuhkov <zuhkov@gmail.com>
-Updated by aptalca to the latest version of guacamole
+Based on the work of Zuhkov <zuhkov@gmail.com> and aptalca Updated by Jason Bean to the latest version of guacamole

 ---
 Building